-- 25. Governance and transparency is concerned with the effectiveness of scrutiny and governance arrangements, leadership and decision - making and transparent reporting of financial and performance information.
-We will review, conclude and report on: - the appropriateness of the disclosures in the annual governance statement.
+- 25. Governance and transparency are concerned with the effectiveness of scrutiny and governance arrangements, leadership and decision making and transparent reporting of financial and performance information.
+We will review, conclude and report on: - whether the RMA can demonstrate that the governance arrangements in place are appropriate and operating effectively - whether there is effective scrutiny, challenge and transparency on the decision-making and finance and performance reports.